cloudevents/spec/discovery.md

 - Type: `Map` of `String` to `String`
 - Description: A map indicating supported options for the `config` parameter for the CloudSubscriptions subscribe() API call.
-Keys are the name of keys in the allowed config map, the values indicate the type of that parameter, confirming to the CloudEvents
+Keys are the name of keys in the allowed config map, the values indicate the type of that parameter, conforming to the CloudEvents
   [type system](https://github.com/cloudevents/spec/blob/master/spec.md#type-system).
   TODO: Needs resolution with CloudSubscriptions API